antronerds/r2-tutorials/docs/Using_Signatures.md

 [**Figure4: Findgenesignatures**](_static/images/Fig4_mycn_signature_vs_sign_v1.png)

-Step 4:  Plot signature scores using the relate 2-tracks module
+Step 4:  Plot signature scores using the relate 2-tracks module.
 ---------------
-start under contruction (2017-11-15)

 In the previous steps we have plotted the genesignature scores directly from a list of of geneset vs geneset correlations.
 We can also select and use genesignature scores to plot a XY-plot in the relate 2 track module from R2.
-In this example we will use MES and ADRN genesignature scores generated on a combined dataset of neuroblastoma cell lines and 5 neural crest derrived cell lines published by (Groningen , Koster  et al 2017).
+In this example we will use MES and ADRN (mesenchymal, adrenergic) genesignature scores generated on a combined dataset of neuroblastoma cell lines and 5 neural crest derrived cell lines published by (Groningen , Koster  et al 2017).